 Here at Arincen, we often speak about the importance of technical analysis, which is crucial in retail trading for several reasons:

 Independence: You can make independent decisions without relying on external advice or tips.
 This is a powerful ability to have.
-Yes, there is a lot of helpful advice out there, but reading and interpreting price charts and indicators will help give you an edge over other traders.
+Yes, there is a lot of helpful advice out there, such as trading signals, but reading and interpreting price charts and indicators will help give you an edge over other traders.

 Applicable to any market: Japanese candlesticks are not just a FOREX thing.
 Whether you are trading stocks, commodities, FOREX or cryptocurrencies, the principles of technical analysis stay the same and can be applied in any market.